zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/storageclass.md

 # StorageClass for non-CSI

-The following StorageClass enables your tenants to create volumes using their token stored in a secret in their namespace.
+The following StorageClass allows your tenants to create volumes using their token stored in a secret in their namespace:

 ```text
 kind: StorageClass